Dear Mushroom,

 You returned from the war and convinced the most amazing woman you ever met to marry you.
 She had a degree, you didn’t.
 But with here help, you finished school.

-When you two moved to New Mexico you both became contraceptive counselors for Planned Parenthood and thus helped many young people prevent unwanted pregnancy.
 You worked as a political writer for a local newspaper.
 When you found out that your publisher was cheating not only you but your other coworkers, you called the staff together and told them what you had found out and that you were going to expose him, know that all of you would lose your jobs.
 When they agreed, you exposed him.
 He did his time in prison.

 You earned your degree and became an architect.
 You became a “legend” in Fort Worth.
 You earned the highest ranking of any intern who had gone through the program.
 You were a very good design architect.
 On a personal level, you were funny and delightful.
 You were respected for who you had evolved into.
 You accomplished much as an architect.